Encrypt Mac data with FileVault

 If there’s an Enable Users button, you must enter a user’s login password before they can unlock the encrypted disk.
 Click Enable Users, select a user, enter the login password, click OK, then click Continue.

-Note: If you see an alert message that encryption has been paused, your Mac may have detected a problem that could keep the encryption from completing successfully.
-For example, if your portable computer is not plugged into an electrical outlet, the encryption process may pause until the power plug is connected.
+Note: If you get an alert message that encryption has been paused, your Mac may have detected a problem that could keep the encryption from completing successfully.
+For example, if your Mac notebook computer is not plugged into an electrical outlet, the encryption process may pause until the power plug is connected.